tintofchaos/PhysiGuitar/README.md

 Uses a bass pickup instead of a regular one

 Natural Harmonics:
-filters all odd harmonics giving a natural harmonics sound
+Filters all odd harmonics giving a natural harmonics sound